-In building Small Business programs for AT&T, Verizon and Dell, I have interacted with hundreds of Local Business Owners (LBOs).
-I can tell you one thing for sure: LBOs want to own their destiny.
+When you talk with Local Business Owners (LBOs), across the board, they consistently express one thing: LBOs want to own their destiny.
 Starting the business, finding a location, hiring a staff — and yes, marketing — are all functions they want to control.

 The Digital Paradox

 Partners list Website and Social Media as the two tactics they believe can drive the most business for them.
 But only a small percentage of Partners actually execute these campaigns because they don’t know how — even if there is Co-Op or MDF available.

 This is the Digital Paradox.
 How do you get Partners to execute campaigns if they don’t have the expertise to do so?